-To add a third-party device:
+To add a third-party node:

-Click the icon and then drag and drop the third-party node icon into the Network Map.
+1. In the Network Map page, click the icon located in the lowermost right corner and then drag and drop the third-party node icon into the Network Map.

-- 2. Provide the third-party device's properties.
+- 2. Provide the third-party node's properties.
 The third-party device's remote IP address is used as the destination address of the connection from the AudioCodes device. - 3.
-Add a VoIP Peer per type, e.g., SIP trunk or PBX, and attach it to the third-party node by dragging and dropping it from the 'add voippeer' menu.
+Click OK and then add a VoIP Peer as shown in Adding a VoIP Peer below.